simonedambrogio/Brightness/README.md

 **Note**: The `data/` folder structure is expected by all analysis scripts.
 Download the data from OSF and organize it as shown above.

-# Tips

-- All analysis parameters can be configured in `config.yaml`
-- The `debug` configuration reduces computational requirements for testing
-- Model checkpoints are saved automatically during training
-- Use `--checkpoint` flag to resume training from a specific checkpoint
-- Eye-tracking data requires webcam calibration for best results
-- Multiple salience conditions can be analyzed simultaneously using the config system

 # Reproducibility

 To reproduce the main results: